 Shelburne Rescue provides mutual aid for the Shelburne Volunteer Fire Department, surrounding communities including Charlotte, Ferrisburg, Hinesburg, Huntington, Monkton, and South Burlington.

-Shelburne Rescue Positions A Normal Duty Crew will minimally contain a Shelburne Rescue Recognized Crew Chief, a Shelburne Rescue recognized Driver, and a third person who is minimally certified as an Emergency Medical Technician by the Vermont Office of Emergency Medical Services.
+Shelburne Rescue Positions A Normal Duty Crew will minimally contain a Shelburne Rescue recognized Crew Chief, a Shelburne Rescue recognized Driver, and a third person who is certified as an Emergency Medical Technician by the Vermont Office of Emergency Medical Services.
 Additional crewmembers and observers may be part of the crew at the discretion of the Crew Chief.

 Shelburne Rescue Crew Chief

-The Crew Chief has overall responsibility and command of the ambulance crew and any EMS personnel.
+The Crew Chief has overall responsibility and direction of the assigned ambulance crew and any EMS personnel.
 The Crew Chief serves as the Officer in Charge for the direction of EMS related Operations as well as the direction of patient care.
 While the duties of the Crew Chief may be delegated to other personnel, the Crew Chief normally acts as a liaison to the hospital, other EMS and response agencies, and dispatch.
 All EMS personnel are responsible to, and serve at the direction and discretion of the Crew Chief.
 A Crew Chief holds a State certification as an Advanced Emergency Technician.

 The Crew Chief shall be responsible for the actions of the ambulance crew, including the safety of the crew, patients, bystanders, and patient care.
-Overlapping calls from one shift to another is the responsibility of the Crew Chief, so as to insure proper coverage for both calls.

 Shelburne Rescue Ambulance Drivers